 Okay, so there’s lots of legal stuff to get married in Australia, but luckily we’re one of the easiest countries in the world to tie the knot!

 Here’s a step by step guide to help you along the way …

-- Firstly, you must give at least one month’s notice of your intent to be married by sending a completed Notice of Intended Marriage to me (postal details are on the form).
+- Firstly, you must give at least one month’s notice of your intent to be married by sending a completed Notice of Intended Marriage to Elope to Australia.
 For example if you’d like to marry on 17th October 2018, the celebrant must receive your completed and signed Notice of Intended Marriage by 17th September 2018.
 But, this is something you can do early – like up to 18 months early!
 Do it now – get it done and avoid the stress.

 - You must sign the form in front of an approved witness such as a Justice of the Peace, Solicitor, Doctor or Police Officer (the category of person approved is listed on the Notice).
 If you are outside Australia the witness must be an official at the Australian Embassy or Consulate OR a Notary Public (again, check the form).

 - The Notice can be scanned and emailed as long as you give the original to us before the ceremony starts.

 - You must show your celebrant the original ID documents required to prove your date of birth, place of birth and identity before the ceremony starts (example are driver’s licenses and either birth certificate or passport).